Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Experiments

-\introparagraph{Varying $n$ (\Cref{fig:experiment_opt_n})} As the number of tuples increases, the error remains stable, because adding more lower-ranked tuples does not influence the top-$k$ tuples too much: While the top-$k$ tuples should be in the correct position, for the lower-ranked ones it suffices to rank them anywhere below the top-$k$. \LinearRegression cannot exploit the weaker ordering requirements for lower-ranked tuples, resulting in relatively greater impact of those tuples on the solution, and thus steeper increase in error.
+\introparagraph{Varying $n$ (\Cref{fig:experiment_nba_n,fig:experiment_csrankings_n})} As the number of tuples increases, the error remains stable, because adding more lower-ranked tuples does not influence the top-$k$ tuples too much: While the top-$k$ tuples should be in the correct position, for the lower-ranked ones it suffices to rank them anywhere below the top-$k$. \LinearRegression cannot exploit the weaker ordering requirements for lower-ranked tuples, resulting in relatively greater impact of those tuples on the solution, and thus steeper increase in error.

-\introparagraph{Varying $m$ (\Cref{fig:experiment_opt_m})} More attributes provide more choices to construct a more accurate scoring function, therefore error should generally decrease with $m$. \RankExplain as the only method producing the correct optimal answer even \emph{guarantees} that adding ranking attributes will never increase error.
-The other methods do not provide this guarantee, which is also visible in the plot.
-Our approach even finds the perfect top-3 ranking for $m \ge 5$.
+\introparagraph{Varying $m$ (\Cref{fig:experiment_nba_m,fig:experiment_csrankings_m})} More attributes provide more choices to construct a more accurate scoring function, therefore error should generally decrease with $m$. \RankHow, being the method producing the optimal error, even \emph{guarantees} that adding ranking attributes will never increase error. \RankHow again dominates the competitors and even finds the perfect rankings when the number of attributes is sufficiently large.
 Interestingly, \Sampling's error shows no clear trend, because more attributes lead to a higher-dimensional weight space to sample from.
-Depending on the attribute added, it may be more or less likely that a randomly sampled point will correspond to a low-error weight combination.